 One of the most common problems with travel trailers is delamination.
 What is delamination?
 This is when the outer fiberglass or gel-coat outer layer begins to separate from the substrate which is usually Luan or lightweight plywood.
 It typically begins as a small crack that grows larger over time.
 Once the water starts to get in inside the crack the repairs become much more expensive.

 The water seeping into the wall along with freezing, thawing, and hot temperatures will cause the panel to decompose and separate.
 In addition, mold and mildew will develop.

 Azdel does not suffer from delamination since the material is not affected by water.
 A soak test was performed using Luan and Azdel in which a piece of a panel of each type was placed in water for 51 days.
 The Azdel panel was 100% unaffected whereas the Luan panel had visible mold and decay.

 Even though Azdel is your best protection against delamination you will need to perform regular maintenance on your travel trailer.
 That means you need to check and maintain roof seal, around windows, slide-outs to help keep water out.

-Below is a video that goes over the production of Azdel composite panels.
+Below is a video that goes over the production of Azdel panels.

-Check out who we think makes the best travel trailer?
+Check out who we think makes the highly-rated travel trailers?

 Azdel Composite Panel Q&A